surveycto/search-select-one/README.md

 ## Expanded feature support

-In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality:
+In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality, inherited from the [baseline-select_one field plug-in](https://github.com/surveycto/baseline-select_one):

 1. Support for RTL languages
     If your *label*, *hint*, or choice labels are in a language that uses a right-to-left alphabet (like Arabic), they will be right-justified, and the radio buttons will be to the right of the choice labels.
 If your form contains both right-to-left and left-to-right choice labels, the formatting will respond to the currently-selected form language.